Bike Stores that Sell the Specialized Turbo Levo 2021:

 The Deluxe one is not super impressive compared to other high-quality rear suspension devices like the Fox Float DPS Trunnion.

 Don’t get me wrong, with its two (2) adjustment settings (lock/unlock), you can still have enough comfort while riding.

-Regardless of the above, this one has more travel and sag with 150 mm compression.
+This one has more travel and sag with 150 mm compression regardless of the above.

-Lastly, its design and positioning (45 degree angle).
-Thinking about forces, I see the rear shock was well positioned and has strong components (e.g, the pivot bolts can hold 180 in-lbf).
+Lastly, I want to mention its design and positioning (45-degree angle).
+Thinking about forces, I see the rear shock was well-positioned and has strong components (e.g., the pivot bolts can hold 180 in-lbf).

 You can see from the diagram above how it will work during operation.

 Again, if I compare the Gian Trance E+3 Pro configuration, the RockShox Deluxe RL used by the Specialized Turbo Levo will transmit the energy towards the frame rather than the seat post (or your body).